SheerSt/pokewilds/README.md

    - Night is brighter now.
  - UI's updated to Gen 2 style.

-# Contributing

-If you are interested in helping with code, please create an issue here saying that you're interested and we can work out the details of what currently needs done.
-Here are some examples:
- - Battle system mechanics (ex: attack effects that aren't implemented)
- - 'Versioning' system so that the game can check for updates.
- - Finding / fixing bugs (more info on the PokeWilds discord server)
- - General organization and refactors
- - Support for more kinds of game mods (ex: being able to mod biome spawns)
- - Small features and enhancements (ex: being able to using fishing rods while surfing)

-Feel free to DM me on the PokeWilds discord server also regarding this, whatever works best for you.

 # Credits
 Special thank-you to everyone who has contributed!